midek1/libby/README.md

 ## Requirements

+### Necessary

+When `libby` is installed from the AUR, there is no need to install these manually.

 - [`pup`](https://github.com/ericchiang/pup) (`yay -S pup`)
 - [`fzf`](https://github.com/junegunn/fzf) (`sudo pacman -S fzf`)
 - curl
 - wget

+### Optional

+If you want the functionality these provide in `libby`, you have to install them yourself.

 - mut/neomutt (optional)
 - rofi (optional)
 - ebook-convert (optional)